-This Form SD is filed by Emerson Electric Co. (the "Company") pursuant to Rule 13p-1 promulgated under the Securities Exchange Act, as amended, for the reporting period January 1, 2019 to December 31, 2019.
+This Form SD is filed by Emerson Electric Co. (the "Company") pursuant to Rule 13p-1 promulgated under the Securities Exchange Act, as amended, for the reporting period January 1, 2021 to December 31, 2021.

 A copy of the Company's Conflict Minerals Report is provided as Exhibit 1.01 to this Form SD and incorporated by reference herein.
-The Company's Conflict Minerals Report is available on the Company's website at www.emerson.com, Investors, SEC Filings.
+The Company's Conflict Minerals Report is available on the Company's website at www.emerson.com, SEC Filings.
+Information on our website does not constitute part of this document.

-Section 2 - Exhibits
+Section 2-Exhibits